Costco French Onion Soup Recipe

-Can Costco frozen french onion soup stand up to a homemade version?
+Can this copycat Costco french onion soup recipe stand up to the store’s version?

 by Alicia Butler, September 6, 2022